AdobeDocs/campaign-standard.sv-SE/help/administration/using/configuring-email-channel.md

    Försök att skicka tillfälligt olevererade meddelanden kan utföras automatiskt.
 Mer information finns i [Återförsök efter ett tillfälligt leveransfel](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >Det maximala antalet återförsök och den minsta fördröjningen mellan återförsök hanteras nu av Adobe Campaign Enhanced MTA, baserat på hur bra en IP fungerar både historiskt och för närvarande på en viss domän.
-Inställningarna för **Återförsök** i Campaign ignoreras.
+   >Det maximala antalet återförsök och den minsta fördröjningen mellan återförsök baseras nu på hur bra en IP fungerar både historiskt och för närvarande på en viss domän.
+Inställningarna **[!UICONTROL Retry period]** och **[!UICONTROL Number of retries]** i Campaign ignoreras.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->